Participatory theatre as a powerful educational tool

 Context

-Whether for cultural, religious or social reasons, the people of Myanmar suffer from a significant lack of knowledge on crucial health and social issues.
-Without this knowledge, communities are victims of ignorance.
+Whether for cultural, religious or social reasons, the people of Myanmar suffer from a significant lack of knowledge on crucial health and social issues and are often victims of this ignorance.

 Our action

-The objective of Human Drama—the first program of its kind, designed in 2011 by the British Council and FXB in Myanmar—is to help people become aware of various issues related to health, human trafficking, domestic and sexual violence, gender equality, the dangers of social networks (fake news), peacebuilding and safety.
+The objective of Human Drama—the first program of its kind, designed in 2011 by the British Council and FXB in Myanmar—is to help people become aware of various issues related to health, human trafficking, domestic and sexual violence, gender equality, the dangers of social networks (fake news) or sexual and reproductive health and rights.
 FXB works in collaboration with the organization MyJustice to improve legal knowledge and access to justice in communities.

 Program impact